 - That seems ridiculous, right?
 The sometimes-cesspool of social media could save someone’s life?
 It’s not.
 Trust me.
 I had no idea there were so many women willing to help others dealing with PPD/PPA when I stumbled onto Twitter in 2010 and found the #PPDChat, but instantly I was surrounded by a community of women who had experienced or were experiencing postpartum depression and anxiety.

 - Nearly every platform, from Twitter to TikTok, will have a community of survivors and thrivers ready to welcome you, help you, lift you when you’re down, and provide peer support.

 - There are dozens and dozens and dozens of blogs out there that are the stories of women currently dealing with or who have dealt with PPD/PPA.
 Reading their stories will let you know that you are not alone.
 I repeat, YOU ARE NOT ALONE.

-I had several amazing women (and my husband!) share their stories about PPD/PPA with my readers through Guest-blog-a-Palooza 2010.
+I’ve had several amazing women (and my husband!) share their stories about PPD/PPA with my readers throughout the years.
 Instead of having their stories buried in the depths of the blog-o-verse, I thought I’d link to their stories here.

 As always, if you ever feel like you need someone to talk to, I’m only an email away.
 We’re all in this together.